 Developing healthy relationships with clients and family members, evaluating treatment plan progress and client’s safety, educate client and family about substance abuse, its effects, and best recovery practices, documentation of counseling activities

 Professional and Ethical Responsibilities (22%)

 Professional code of ethics and standards, continued professional education and evaluation, recognizing diversity and demographics, referring the client to appropriate professionals outside the counselor’s ethical scope, documentation accuracy, and record keeping

 You will be given three hours to complete the exam.

 How is it Scored?

 Your official scores are sent to your local IC&RC member board to be processed upon completion of your exam.
-This process typically takes about four to six weeks for paper and pencil exams, while the CBT exams receive results within two to three weeks.
-CBT exam takers will receive an unofficial score report immediately on their computer screen after the exam is completed.
+This process typically takes about two to three weeks.
+You will receive an unofficial score report immediately on the computer screen after the exam is completed.